-The story behind Sanna Pelliccioni's beloved Onni picture books is the same as many other high-quality and enduring success series:
+The story behind Sanna Pelliccioni's beloved Onni picture books is the same as many other high-quality and enduring success series: the first book was born out of personal need.

 About 18 years ago, writer-illustrator Sanna Pelliccioni was expecting her first child and was looking for a suitable "first book" for her soon-to-be-born son.
 The kind of simple book where you can find familiar and recognizable elements and has a kind main character.
 A book that describes the good and safe everyday life.